mdavids/rfc/content/draft-davids-forsalereg-08.md

 With due caution, such information can also be incorporated into automated availability services.
 When checking a domain name for availability, the service may indicate whether it is for sale and provide a pointer to the seller's information.

-Note: In this document, the term "for sale" is used in a broad sense and **MAY** also refer to cases where the domain name is available for lease.
+Note: In this document, the term "for sale" is used in a broad sense and **MAY** also refer to cases where the domain name is available for lease, or where the contractual right to use the domain name is offered to another party.

 ## Terminology